 Setting Up and Configuring Metasploit

-To set up Metasploit, you can either download the pre-built binary packages for your operating system or compile the source code yourself.
+To set up Metasploit, you can download the pre-built binary packages for your operating system or compile the source code yourself.
 The Metasploit Framework is included by default in popular security-focused Linux distributions such as Kali Linux and Parrot Security OS.

 To update Metasploit to the latest version, open a terminal and type: